 Establishing Liability in a Dog Bite Claim

-In Ohio, dog owners, keepers or harborers can be held liable for damages if their dogs attack other people.
+In Ohio, dog owners, keepers or harberers can be held liable for damages if their dogs attack other people.
 It is usually pretty easy to establish who is the owner of the dog.
-However, defining a keeper or harborer of a dog can be more difficult.
+However, defining a keeper or harberer of a dog can be more difficult.

 - Trying to pet the dog when it is eating